andrewhinh/bobyard/README.md

 ## Setup

-Everything is in the notebook, but just to be sure you can run `make env` to use the conda environment.
+Everything is in the notebook, you just need to replace `ROBOFLOW_API_KEY` with your own key.

+Just to be sure though, you can run `make env` to use the conda environment.